geops/trafimage-planeditor/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: PlanEditor
-image: /img/home-jumbotron.jpg
+brand: Trafimage
 heading: Great coffee with a conscience
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: PlanEditor
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans